QuickFastly/NR-wiki/docs/Nova-Regna/Characters/Incarnations & Gods/Haida.md

 Haida, for the most part, has a strange mix of close familiarity and cold distance with everyone around her, which makes most people feel safe and comfortable around her at first, then slowly become more and more uncomfortable without understanding why.

-Out of everyone in the Risky Witches, Neven is the only one she is truly close to, and she greatly enjoys their time together. [[Dvalinn]] is close to her as well, even though she treats him the same as everyone else, because he views her strange coldness as something to look up to. [[Garm]] is dense enough to simply not care, and [[Kuhai]] is simply unfazed.
+Out of everyone in the Risky Witches, Neven is the only one she is truly close to, and she greatly enjoys their time together.
+[Dvalinn](./Dvalinn) is close to her as well, even though she treats him the same as everyone else, because he views her strange coldness as something to look up to.
+[Garm](./Garm) is dense enough to simply not care, and [Kuhai](./Kuhai) is simply unfazed.

-She is also close with [[Minerva]] and all of the mouse spirits working and living with her, showing them more affection than anyone else, though Neven has earned second place in her heart.
+She is also close with [Minerva](./Minerva) and all of the mouse spirits working and living with her, showing them more affection than anyone else, though Neven has earned second place in her heart.

 ### Affiliations

-She is a member of the Risky Witches [[Risky Witches#Special forces|Task Force 5555]] with the effective rank of O-6.
+She is a member of the Risky Witches [Task Force 5555](Risky%20Witches#Special%20forces) with the effective rank of O-6.

 ## History